Leaf Drop on Money Tree

 Stress response to relocation or environmental change

-Money Tree is somewhat more sensitive to changes in light, temperature, or humidity than its resilient reputation suggests, and a round of leaf drop shortly after being moved to a new spot, repotted, or exposed to a temperature swing is a common stress reaction that typically resolves once the plant adjusts.
+Money Tree is somewhat more sensitive to changes in light, temperature, or humidity than its resilient reputation suggests, and a round of leaf drop shortly after being moved to a new spot, repotted, or exposed to a temperature swing is a common stress reaction that typically resolves once the plant adjusts to its new circumstances.

 Overwatering or underwatering

-Both extremes of watering can trigger the plant to shed leaves as it redirects limited resources away from maintaining its full leaf canopy, though overwatering-related drop is more common given this species' generally good drought tolerance.
+Both extremes of watering can trigger the plant to shed leaves as it redirects limited resources away from maintaining its full leaf canopy, though overwatering-related drop is more common given this species' generally good drought tolerance and correspondingly lower tolerance for prolonged saturation.

 Cold exposure